 The next day began the beginning of the rest of my life with Mr. Beaux.

-16 incredible years have gone by and he’s still with me.
+18 incredible years have gone by and he’s still with me.
 During this time together he never ceases to amaze me.
 We have been through more together than any animal or person I know.
 We have survived countless moves, missing-in-action-adventures, misunderstandings and musings.
 We’ve endured countless Hurrications, heartbreaks, ghost sightings and hauntings.
-We have experienced the passing of loved ones, an engagement and wedding, deployments and homecomings, health and sickness, and everything between.
+We have experienced the passing of loved ones, weddings, deployments and homecomings, health and sickness, and everything between.

 He’s seen me at my absolute worst, on my darkest days.
 He has watched me bloom in my brightest hours.
 He has taught countless children and adults what cats are capable of.
 He’s watched me learn how to let down my barriers to love, thanks to his persistent ability to love unconditionally.
 He’s taught me how to truly listen to animals through the heart, how to listen more than speak, how to hear my inner guidance, and how to be the teacher and always the humble student.
 He’s taught me how truly magnificent and magical cats truly are.

 Beaux has taught me more in our 18 years together than any species I’ve ever known.
 I have learned more from Beaux about life, love, and cats than I ever thought possible.
 Who knew that a melanistic Siamese could teach a person so much??
 I sure didn’t.
 After all, he was “just a cat”.